josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 _Exit criteria_:

-- When you monitor your pipeline activity, you see a successful run of your pipeline.
+- When you monitor your pipeline activity, you see a successful run of your pipeline

 ![View your pipeline activity](media/adf-ml-monitor.png 'Monitor')